promlabs/webhook-receiver/README.md

-# webhook-receiver
+# Webhook Receiver

-A demo webhook receiver that receives and logs alerts received by Alertmanager
+A demo webhook receiver that receives and logs alerts received by Alertmanager.